gschmutz/dockerfiles/oracle-stream-analytics/README.md

 Make sure you first build the Oracle Stream Analytcis 12.2.1 Image with **-A** to get the Standalone Image.

-## Building a sample Docker Image of a WebLogic Domain
+## Building a sample Docker Image of a Oracle Stream Analytics Domain
-To try a sample of a WebLogic image with a domain configured, follow the steps below:
+To try a sample of a Oracle Stream Analytics image with a domain configured, follow the steps below:

   1. Make sure you have **oracle/oracle-osa:12.2.1-standalone** image built.
 If not go into **dockerfiles** and call